kassick/Compiladores-Codes/SExpr/README.md

 - [ANTLR ALL(*) with a Visitor](./SExpr/AntlrVisitor/sparser_antlr_visitor.cpp): An implementation with antlr as a parser.
 No actions are embedded inside the grammar.
 This code showcases the Visitor pattern.

 - [ANTLR ALL(*) with Rule Argument Attributes](./SExpr/Antlr-Attributes/sparser_antlr_attrs.cpp): An implementation with antlr as a parser.
-It uses rule attributes to avoid using "global" variables such as `indent`
+It uses rule attributes to avoid using "global" variables such as `indent**

+**Extra:**

+- [C# Template Project](./CSharp) : A template project with C# using antlr.
+It does not a complete implementation of the previous examples.
+It's here to help students who decide to use C# instead of Java for their project.